Skip to main content

 At Horizon Homes, we install high-efficiency wall-hung condensing boilers (both natural gas and propane).
 These are excellent systems with 95%+ efficiency compared to an older unit's 80-85%.
 If you're replacing a propane boiler and don't want to go all-in on heat pumps, a high-efficiency condensing boiler is a meaningful upgrade that reduces fuel consumption by 15-20%.

-But even a 95% efficient propane boiler can't match the efficiency of a heat pump running at 200-300%.
+But even a 95% efficient propane boiler can't match the efficiency of a cold-climate heat pump running at 200-300%.
 A heat pump moves heat rather than creating it, which is why each unit of electricity delivers two to three units of heat.
 The high-efficiency boiler is a good option if your situation calls for it, but for most propane users, the heat pump is the better long-term investment.

 The Insulation Factor